typetetris/web-app-demo/README.md

       - create chats - ❌
       - join a chat (via websockts) - ✅

-2. Functional part of the frontend to allow interfacing the backend created in step 1. to quickly have a demostrable product.
+2. Functional part of the frontend to allow interfacing the backend created in step 1. to quickly have a demostrable product. - ✅
+  1. Add all the missing error and pending views with proper react-spectrum components.

 3. Add authentication
     1. Add keycloak infrastructure component.